 The "work" of MDN happens on the MDN site, but the "community" also happens through (asynchronous) discussion and (synchronous) online chat and meetings.

-- This forum is for high-level planning and prioritization discussions, for the MDN website and other related initiatives.
+- This forum was for high-level planning and prioritization discussions, for the MDN website and other related initiatives.

 Chat in IRC